 - The American Jobs Creation Act of 2004, which contains many provisions that will affect abusive tax avoidance transactions.

 - Notice 2009-59, which contains a list of 34 transactions that the IRS has identified as listed transactions.
 Listed transactions are abusive tax avoidance transactions.
+The most up-to-date list of all listed transactions can be found at Recognized Abusive and Listed Transactions.

 - Notice 2009-55, which contains a list of 4 transactions that the IRS has identified as transactions of interest.
 A transaction of interest is a transaction that the IRS and Treasury Department believe has a potential for tax avoidance or evasion, but about which the IRS and Treasury Department lack enough information to determine that the transaction is inherently a tax avoidance transaction.
+The most up-to-date list of all transactions of interest can be found at Transactions of Interest.

 You can deduct the expenses incurred by an estate for its administration either as an expense against the estate tax or the annual income tax against the estate.